puntorigen/async-promptic/README.md

 ### 90% of what you need for LLM app development.
 Nothing you don't.

-Async-Promptic is a fork of [Promptic](https://github.com/puntorigen/promptic) that adds full async support.
 It aims to be the "[requests](https://requests.readthedocs.io/en/latest/)" of LLM development -- the most productive and pythonic way to build LLM applications.
 It leverages [LiteLLM][litellm], so you're never locked in to an LLM provider and can switch to the latest and greatest with a single line of code.
 Async-Promptic gets out of your way so you can focus entirely on building features.

 > "Perfection is attained, not when there is nothing more to add, but when there is nothing more to take away."

 ### At a glance

-- 🎯 Type-safe structured outputs with Pydantic
+- 🎯 **Type-safe structured outputs** with Pydantic models and dynamic schema switching
+- 🏗️ **Class method support** for organizing prompts and building complex LLM-powered applications
+- 🔄 **Dynamic schema control** with runtime `setSchema()` and `extend_enum()` helpers
-- 🤖 Easy-to-build agents with function calling
+- 🤖 **Easy-to-build agents** with function calling and tool integration
-- 🔄 Streaming support for real-time responses
+- 📡 **Streaming support** for real-time responses
-- 📚 Automatic prompt caching for supported models
+- 📚 **Automatic prompt caching** for supported models
-- 💾 Built-in conversation memory
+- 💾 **Built-in conversation memory** with state management
-- ⚡ **Full async/await support for modern Python applications**
+- ⚡ **Full async/await support** for modern Python applications

 ## Installation